djdron/vortextracker/readme.txt

 additional checks are performed.
 These extensions are used in well-known player called Ay_Emul.
 Any other extensions are analized as text files.

+PT v3.7+ modules saved in TS-mode can be imported in VT II too, they are converted to two single PT3 in two windows.
+Previous not documented PT v3.6 TS- modules are imported after user prompt.

 Vortex Tracker II saves result only in one format is Pro Tracker 3.xx (*.pt3).
 You can play these files in different players-emulators (the most known is Win32 emulator Ay_Emul), on real ZX Spectrum in many players (Pusher, Quick